manGoweb/Presentables/README.md

 }
 ```

-And that's all folks!

-... well ...

-Or you could do a bit more ... here is a full spec data manager with all the functionality available
+or you could do a bit more ... here is a full spec data manager with all the functionality available

 ```Swift
 import Foundation